emmanuelmartinezs/PyBer_Analysis/README.md

 In Jupyter Notebook, create a new file if one hasn't been created.
 Add the following code to a new cell.

+**Check the Version in Jupyter Notebook** Alternatively, you can check the version of Matplotlib in Jupyter Notebook.
+To do that, follow these directions

+To start Jupyter Notebook, navigate to the Class folder on your computer using the command line or Anaconda prompt.

+Activate the PythonData environment if it's not activated.
+Type and run `jupyter notebook`.

 **From Anaconda Terminal:**

 ![name-of-you-image](https://github.com/emmanuelmartinezs/PyBer_Analysis/blob/main/Resources/Images/jpvr1.PNG?raw=true)